sampscl/open_boss/docs/installation.md

 plan on exposing your OpenBoss server to the world (or to friends and family) and don't want them dealing with "this website is not trusted" warnings in their browsers, you should get real certs or show your tech-savvy crowd how to trust the root CA generated here.
-That's all beyond the scope of this README, so here's how to make self-signed ones:
+That's all beyond the scope of this README, so set up your development environment and here's how to make self-signed ones:

 ```shell
 ROOT_CA_SUBJECT_RDN='/C=AU/ST=NSW/L=Sydney/O=PhilipShermanDentistry/CN="P. Sherman Root CA"' \